Graduate Psychology Program

 Transfer of Credit from other Institutions

-The MAP Program may accept in transfer up to 18-quarter units of graduate work in psychology from other regionally accredited institutions, if the coursework is equivalent to a comparable AULA core or elective course.
-Higher limits for transfer work may be allowed for students transferring from other Antioch University campuses (contact Program Chair for further information).
+The MAP Program may accept in transfer up to 18-quarter units of graduate work in psychology from other regionally accredited institutions, if the coursework is equivalent to comparable AULA core or elective courses.
+Higher limits for transfer work may be allowed for students transferring from other Antioch University campuses (contact Department Chair for further information).
 Transfer courses must have been completed within five years immediately preceding admission to the AULA MAP Program, and the grade must be B or better.

 In order to request transfer credit, students must fill out Form B, Permission to Transfer Units From Another Graduate Program, attaching copies of the relevant transcript(s), course descriptions and/or course syllabi, so that equivalencies to AULA courses can be determined.
-Form B is submitted to the MAP Program Chair during students' first quarter.
+Form B is submitted to the Graduate Psychology Department Chair during students' first quarter.

 Acceptance of transfer units is at the Program’s discretion.

 Students who are granted transfer credit for 4-7 units may reduce their residency by one-half quarter.
 Students who are granted transfer credit for 8 or more units may reduce residency by a full quarter.